0bishop/memdriver/README.md

-# MemDriver : Read & Write Mem from Kernel Module
+# MemDriver : Little Library for Read & Write Mem from Kernel Module

 ### ⚠️ This is still experimental, its a minimal and half viable.